 Red line: USB cable that goes along the edge

 Green line: USB cable that goes under the mats

-The CARE should be used with a 2nd display.
+The CARE should be used with a 2nd display (not included in CARE-IN-THE-BOX).
 Your laptop will have RGB or HDMI output.
 Please use a correct monitor (19 inches or larger) and connect to the laptop's 2nd display output.
 I use the laptop screen to run the recorder, and use the 2nd display for replay purpose.
 The CARE operator runs the laptop, and the 2nd display is pointing to the arbitrator.
 Use EXTEND instead of DUPLICATE in 2nd display setup.

 How to connect multiple monitors to your PC